Do you need a boat to join the sailing club?

 Is sailing expensive?

 -Yes.
 Or No. Depends.
 SVSC membership is about as cheap as it gets, £57 a year (or £35 concessionary or junior.)
-You can use a club boat for £5 a session.
-So if you sailed 20 times a year, it would cost less than £8 a go.
+You can use a club boat for £5 -£10 a day.
+So if you sailed 20 times a year, it could cost less than £8 a go.
 Sail more and it's even less.
 Comparable with trips to the cinema?

 Get keen and buy your own boat (let's start 2nd hand from a few hundred pounds) and you have to start paying the council for a water licence ( £80) the insurance (about £50) and £35 to the club to keep your boat here.